Decades before Steve Bannon was charged with contempt of Congress, Rita Lavelle was tried

 “We have NOT had a contempt of Congress case since Rita Lavelle in 1983!” tweeted Maya Wiley, a legal analyst for MSNBC and NBC News.
 “This is a big milestone.”

-Lavelle, a California native who was one of eight children in a tightknit Irish American family, was a rising star in the state’s GOP politics.
+Lavelle, a Californian who was one of eight children in a tightknit Irish American family, was a rising star in the state’s GOP politics.
 She held numerous positions with Reagan’s administration when he was governor of California before joining the chemical industry.
-Her contributions in the aerospace industry resulted in Aerospace magazine naming her one of the most outstanding women in the industry in 1981.
+Her contributions in the aerospace industry resulted in Aerospace Magazine naming her one of the most outstanding women in the industry in 1981.

 In 1982, Reagan, in his second year in the White House, appointed Lavelle to be the EPA’s assistant administrator for solid waste and emergency response.
-The EPA was run at the time by Anne Gorsuch Burford, the mother of future Supreme Court Justice Neil M. Gorsuch.
+At the time, the EPA was run by Anne Gorsuch Burford, the mother of future Supreme Court Justice Neil M. Gorsuch.
 Lavelle’s appointment drew both misogynistic commentary — she was repeatedly described by reporters in coverage as “blond” and “plump” — and blowback from critics who pointed to a potential conflict of interest due to her employment in the chemical industry.

-As Lois Romano wrote in The Washington Post in 1983, it wouldn’t take long for Lavelle to turn into what was at the time “the biggest political spectacle of this administration.”
+As Lois Romano wrote in The Post in 1983, it wouldn’t take long for Lavelle to turn into what was, at the time, “the biggest political spectacle of this administration.”
 Lavelle was tasked with directing the agency’s $1.6 billion Superfund program for solid waste and emergency response.

-Her problems began when Burford initially refused to turn over to Congress subpoenaed documents related to the mishandling of the EPA’s Superfund, which was called “Sewergate” by some newspapers at the time.
-Though friends told reporters that she was acting under orders from Reagan, the EPA eventually handed over the documents several months later after the White House dropped its legal challenge.
+Her problems began when Burford initially refused to turn over to Congress subpoenaed documents related to the mishandling of the EPA’s Superfund, which was called “Sewergate” by some newspapers at the time; friends told reporters that she was acting under orders from Reagan.
+The EPA eventually handed over the documents several months later after the White House dropped its legal challenge.
 Burford later resigned.

 “When congressional criticism about the EPA began to touch the presidency, Mr. Reagan solved his problem by jettisoning me and my people, people whose only ‘crime’ was loyal service, following orders,” she wrote in her 1986 memoir.
 Burford died in 2004 at 62.

-Lavelle, the head of Superfund, was at the heart of “Sewergate.”
+Lavelle, the head of Superfund, was at the heart of Sewergate.
 She was accused of not only ignoring environmentalists but also eating restaurant dinners that were paid for by industry executives.
-She claimed at the time that she was never shown the EPA ethics code because no one had ever instructed her to read it.
+At the time, she claimed that she was never shown the EPA ethics code because no one had ever instructed her to read it.

-“I was never shown an ethics code, and it’s typical of what happens to a lot of people when they come to Washington,” she said to The Post in 1983.
+“I was never shown an ethics code, and it’s typical of what happens to a lot of people when they come to Washington,” she told The Post in 1983.
 “You’re not trained; you’re not told how to conduct yourself.”

-Lavelle was fired from the EPA, just one year into her tenure, and was charged with criminal contempt of Congress after she failed to heed a House subpoena.
-A House subcommittee had sought Lavelle’s testimony following reports that she engaged in possible ''political manipulation'' of the $1.6 billion fund to help Republican candidates in the 1982 congressional elections.
+Lavelle was fired from the EPA just one year into her tenure, and she was charged with criminal contempt of Congress after she failed to heed a House subpoena.
+A House subcommittee had sought Lavelle’s testimony following reports that she engaged in possible “political manipulation” of the $1.6 billion fund to help Republican candidates in the 1982 congressional elections.

-At the trial, Lavelle testified that she failed to submit to questions because she was “emotionally and physically drained,” saying she suffered from a lump in her throat that made it sore, and feared she could have had cancer, according to the New York Times.
+At the trial, Lavelle testified that she failed to submit to questions because she was “emotionally and physically drained,” saying she suffered from a lump in her throat that made it sore, and feared she could have cancer, according to the New York Times.

 “I was extremely depressed during that time,” she testified.
 “I basically was falling apart.”